confluentinc/confluent-cli/README.md

 $ go run main.go --help
 ```

-The CLI automatically adds commands when their respctive plugins are installed.
+The CLI automatically adds commands when their respective plugins are installed.
 Enabling the connect
-commands by installing the plugig:
+commands by installing the plugins:

 ```
 $ make install-plugins